Codemon72/Spickzettel/HTML & CSS.md

 This apparently makes the page vulnerable to attacks.
 Add `rel="noopener"` or `rel="noreferrer"` as attributes to the link and you are golden.
 Source: https://web.dev/external-anchors-use-rel-noopener/
+The noopener is needed to enhance the security of your website and prevent other websites from gaining access to your page (through the browser session).
+The noreferrer is used to protect referral information from being passed to the target website and this also hides referral traffic in Google analytics.
 ___